morszczuk/conference-notes/2022-euruko-helsinki/day-1.md

 # Jemma Issroff - Implementing Object Shapes in CRuby (Shopify)

+## Takes
+- Concept of the Shape as the way to improve the performance of the Ruby language -
+## Draft notes
 She was working on Implementing Object Shapes in CRuby (with).

 1. What are object shapes?